Stas1407/day_trading_assistant/README.md

   - https://financialmodelingprep.com

 ## Usage:
-Install requirements: `pip3 install -r requirements.txt`
+Install requirements: `pip3 install -r requirements.txt`\
-If you have problems installing requirements I recommend to use conda virtual environment.
+If you have problems installing requirements I recommend to use conda virtual environment.\
-Run program with command: `python3 run.py`
+Run program with command: `python3 run.py`\
-Than it will ask you a few simple questions about the mode that you would like to run the program in.
+Then it will ask you a few simple questions about the mode that you would like to run the program in.\
 More important ones are:
   - `How many processes can it run?` = The more processes it runs the more memory (RAM) it uses (40 processes = around 4GB)
   - `Do you want to run surpriver?` = Running surpriver equals longer startup time but more results